1998 Toshiba Classic

-The 1998 Toshiba Classic was a women's tennis tournament played on outdoor hard courts at the La Costa Resort and Spa in San Diego, California in the United States that was part of Tier II of the 1998 WTA Tour.
+The 1998 Toshiba Classic was a women's tennis tournament played on outdoor hard courts at the La Costa Resort and Spa in San Diego, California, United States, that was part of Tier II of the 1998 WTA Tour.
 It was the 20th edition of the tournament and was held from August 3 through August 9, 1998.
 Second-seeded Lindsay Davenport won the singles title and earned $79,000 first-prize money.